 Paid venues.
 The next step is moving to some of the bigger rooms and charging a price for people to come see your show.
 Some artist’s go back to the Free Fringe due to the price of running a show at a paid venue.

 That’s the basics of The Edinburgh Fringe Festival out of the way.
-Now here are Seven things that you should do before you decide to go to Edinburgh and what I did.
+Now here are Six things that you should do before you decide to go to Edinburgh and what I did.

 1: Why are you doing this?